loisobrero/Pytorch-to-ONNX/README.md

 For optimization, the model is converted into ONNX format and quantized, which reduces memory requirements and computational complexity.
 The outcome is a fast and efficient model capable of determining the sentiment - positive or negative - of an IMDB review.

+The IMDB Movie Reviews dataset can be downloaded from the following source:
 [IMDB Movie Reviews](https://www.kaggle.com/datasets/lakshmi25npathi/imdb-dataset-of-50k-movie-reviews)

+Please download the dataset and ensure it is available in the appropriate directory before running the model.
 ## Requirements

 Before running the project, ensure you have the following prerequisites: